djuelg/Wheel-of-Awareness/README.md

 ## Copyright

-All mp3 files in the assets folder are available at and belong to https://drdansiegel.com/wheel-of-awareness/ (last checked 27.02.21).
+This app is designed to play the audio files available at https://drdansiegel.com/wheel-of-awareness/ (last checked 27.02.21).
-Design is based on https://github.com/devefy/Flutter-Music-Player-UI/.
+Since I don't have official permission to use them, they are not part of the repository anymore.

-If any owner of the used resources is unhappy, please take your time to contact me and I will remove them.
+The design is based on https://github.com/devefy/Flutter-Music-Player-UI/.